jaredliw/PikaBot/README.md

 - **The robot is not following the line.**

+  Try to:

-  You may need to calibrate your line sensors using a screwdriver.
-Refer to the booklet for more inforamation.
+  - Calibrate your line sensors using a screwdriver.
+Refer to the booklet for more information.
+  - Reduce

 ## Report a Problem